p3palazzo/comparative-histories/chapter.md

 # Disciplinary tools in (or around) critical history #

-So far, we have looked at how the disciplinary, totalizing method of comparative histories harbored intrinsic contradictions, which critical history has exposed and replaced with a provisional assemblage of a fragmentary subject matter.
+So far, we have looked at how the disciplinary, totalizing method of comparative histories harbored intrinsic contradictions.
+Critical history has exposed this method and replaced it with a provisional assemblage of fragmentary subject matter.
 We have also seen how architectural history textbooks crafted for professional education have struggled to evade the determinism of the comparative approach, even when the critical method